What is the mode of action of azithromycin

 It’s important to follow your healthcare provider’s instructions and report any side effects you experience while taking azithromycin.
 Your doctor can help determine whether the benefits of the medication outweigh the potential risks.

-See also Azithromycin alcohol after 5 days
+See also Azithromycin fruit juice

 Potential Side Effects